ludwigVonKoopa/s3-test/README.md

 It will be used by python s3 lib to connect to your account to retrieve the netcdf file and push it to your bucket

+# test

+run `make test` to sart tests.
+It should tell you if your credentials have been setup correctly

 # start

 to perform the processing :